abstratt/kirra-ui/README.md

 ![Driver details](docs/images/driver-show.png)

-#### Edit view

-From the detail view, you can open the edit view to edit the user details.
+From the detail view, you can open the edit view to edit the instance details.

 ![Driver details](docs/images/driver-edit.png)